apache/cordova-docs/www/docs/en/1.5.0/phonegap/device/device.platform.md

 BlackBerry Quirks
 -----------------

-<a href="device.html">Device</a>s may return the device platform <a href="../storage/parameters/version.html">version</a> instead of the platform <a href="../storage/parameters/name.html">name</a>.
+Devices may return the device platform version instead of the platform name.
 For example, the Storm2 9550 would return '2.13.0.95' or similar.